 - 1/2 cup rolled oats gluten-free, if necessary

-- 1-2 tbsp granulated sweetener of choice * see notes
+- 1-2 tablespoon granulated sweetener of choice * see notes

 - 1 scoop chocolate protein powder Optional

-- 1-2 tbsp chia seeds Can sub for ground flax
+- 1-2 tablespoon chia seeds Can sub for ground flax

-- 1-2 tbsp peanut butter or any nut or seed butter
+- 1-2 tablespoon peanut butter or any nut or seed butter

 - 3/4 cup milk of choice I used unsweetened almond milk